d3lio/mrend/PLUGINS.md

 ```

 To make that work you need to also copy the resources from `node_modules` and register them.
-For your convinience this is already done in the `highlight` plugin that comes with the tool.
+For your convenience this is already done in the `highlight` plugin that comes with the tool.

 # Support